berlinplan/berlinplan.github.io/readme.md

 #activism - 48% #activist - 8% #blacklivesmatter - 6% #feminism - 5% #humanrights - 5% #equality - 5% #socialjustice - 5% #love - 4% #change - 4% #nonprofit - 4%
 #climatechange #vegan #peace #women #freedom #lgbt  #support #pride #mentalhealth #community   #change #lgbtq  #charity  #govegan #awareness #Bodybositivity # WomensMarch  #YouAintNoMuslimBruv #Metoo

--anti psychopathic app can be Integrate in existing democracy.
-No revolutanary change needed.
+#### How to replace current system softly?

+> Existing democracies can gradually integrate an anti-psychopathic app without the need for revolutionary change.
+A beta or pilot project can be tested in a village of 100 people.

 #### Can a moral act be performed without clear values?